johannes-p-b/johannes-p-b/README.md

-- 👋 Hi, I’m @johannes-p-b
+- 👋 Hi, I’m Johannes
-- 👀 theoretical astrophysics
+- theoretical astrophysics
-- 🌱 *radiative transfer in warped disks*
+- *radiative transfer in warped protoplanetary disks*

 <!---
 johannes-p-b/johannes-p-b is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.